PatrikCosmin/Folders-Sync/README.md

 <code> python sync_folders.py C:\FolderA D:\FolderB -i 60 -l sync.log </code>

 Note: Linux type paths are supported since module 'os' is used.
+Only requirement is to use path separator for Linux, which is a forward slash (/) instead of a backslash (\) used in Windows.